acornejo/kilobot-labs/README.md

 Now in the program loop, modify the code so that in addition to turning on the LEDs, the robot also sets a direction based on the random number (red straight, green left, blue right).

+## LAB4: ORBIT

+* **Objective**: Use distance sensing to have one robot orbit another stationary robot while keeping a fixed distance.

+# 4.1 orbit-star.c

+The orbit-star program is identical to the `test-speaker.c` program you created in LAB2.
+Its purpose is to serve as a stationary reference that constantly emits beacon messages to the oribiting robot.

+# 4.2 orbit-planet.c

 ## LAB 4 and Beyond